xwilen22/thesis-blazor-pwa-evaluation/README.md

-# Evaluating Blazor WebAssembly and ReactJS: For the Progressive Web Application Front-end
+# Evaluating Blazor WebAssembly and ReactJS For the Progressive Web Application Front-end: A Comparative Study using ReactJS as a Baseline
 Thesis repository for the ReactJS and Blazor Progressive Web Applications (PWA) used in experiment.

 ## The PWAs used in the experiment